Submitting Variables to VSX

 IV.
 SUBMITTING YOUR RESULTS TO VSX

 a.
 You need accurate coordinates.
 Anything with more than an

 arcsec of error is discouraged.
 It is easy to get subarcsec

 available.
-If the object appears on some common catalog, you
+If the object appears in some common catalog, you

 Some common examples of cross-identifications:

-or of minimum and maximum magnitude.
+b.
+You need to provide the maximum and minimum magnitude.
 If you have calibrated reference stars

 in your image, use those to determine the zeropoint and the target

 magnitude.
 Use AAVSO sequences, ASAS-3 (V-filtered) or VizieR catalogs like APASS, CMC15 or UCAC4